 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of Infinity Pharmaceuticals (NASDAQ:INFI), a clinical-stage biopharmaceutical company developing therapies to treat unmet medical needs, advanced as much as 22% after reporting its third-quarter results and providing a pipeline update.
+What: Shares of Infinity Pharmaceuticals (NASDAQ:INFI), a clinical-stage biopharmaceutical company focused on developing therapies for unmet diseases, jumped as much as 19% after reporting its fourth-quarter earnings results before the opening bell.

 So what: Being that Infinity is wholly clinical stage, it did not record any revenue for the fourth quarter.
 Its net loss, however, shrank considerably, to $32.9 million, or $0.68 per share, from $47 million, or $1.15 per share, in the year-ago quarter.
 This was primarily accomplished by a $13.4 million reduction in research and development expenses.
 By comparison, Wall Street had anticipated a much wider loss of $0.86 per share.
 Infinity also announced a number of expected 2014 development milestones, including initiating three clinical studies of IPI-145 in hematologic malignancies, and reporting topline data from two mid-stage studies.